List of Obscura band members: 2007–2014

 After the September 2007 tour, Baumgartl left Obscura permanently, alongside bassist Jonas Fischer, with former Necrophagist drummer Hannes Grossmann taking over on drums.
-According to Steffen Kummerer, Fischer had actually left before the end of the tour, forcing the band to play as a three-piece for a few shows.
 In December, it was announced that Jeroen Paul Thesseling had replaced Fischer as Obscura's bassist.
 In January 2008, guitarist Johannes Rennig was replaced by Christian Münzner, a former bandmate of Grossmann in Necrophagist.

 With the new lineup of Kummerer, Münzner, Thesseling and Grossmann, Obscura signed with Relapse Records and released their second album Cosmogenesis in February 2009.
 For a European tour in October that year, Thesseling was replaced at most shows by Jacob Schmidt of Defeated Sanity.
 After rejoining Pestilence, Thesseling was also unavailable for a Japanese tour in June 2010, with prolific bassist Steve Di Giorgio filling in for him.
 The official lineup released Omnivium in March 2011, with Schmidt returning for shows around the same time in place of Thesseling.
 By July, Thesseling had officially left Obscura, citing "repetitive conflicting schedules".
 When Kummerer later claimed that the band had fired the bassist in January, Thesseling responded that he had been unable to tour consistently due to financial difficulties, leading to him quitting in April.

 Linus Klausenitzer, who had filled in for Thesseling during recent tour dates, officially took over as Obscura's full-time bassist in September 2011.
 The new lineup made just three demo recordings featured on the 2012 Illegimitation compilation, before both Münzner and Grossmann left the band in July 2014 — the guitarist explained that his departure was mainly "to devote the biggest part of the time that I have to work on my own music and visions", while the drummer noted that "In the last two years it just became more and more obvious that the musical chemistry between band founder Steffen and me just wasn't right anymore", assuring that "It's not a personal issue, it's a musical one".